SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Contents

 \subsection{Theoretical Analysis}

-We now provide theoretical guarantees for {\sys}.
-These results show that the learned symbolic model is sound with respect to observed data and converges to a complete model with high probability.
-Full proofs are deferred to Appendix~\ref{app:proofs}.
+We now provide theoretical guarantees for {\sys}, showing that its learned model $\Model$ is \emph{correct} (i.e., sound and complete) with respect to the observed data $\cD$ (Thm.~\ref{thm:soundness}), and that \sys{} asymptotically converges to a correct model with respect to the underlying data distribution.
+We further highlight that the properties defined by Theorem~\ref{thm:soundness} provide a general definition for a correct model for any generative predicate invention method.
+Detailed definitions of these properties are provided in Appendix~\ref{appendix:theory}, and full-length proofs are deferred to Appendix~\ref{app:proofs}.